McMuffin

 McMuffin is a family of breakfast sandwiches sold by the international fast food restaurant chain McDonald's.
-The Egg McMuffin is the signature sandwich, which was invented in 1972 by Herb Peterson (1919–2008) to resemble eggs benedict, a traditional American breakfast dish with English muffins, ham, eggs and hollandaise sauce.
+The Egg McMuffin is the signature sandwich, which was invented in 1972 by Herb Peterson to resemble eggs benedict, a traditional American breakfast dish with English muffins, Canadian bacon, eggs and hollandaise sauce.

 Product description

 In the United States and Canada the standard McMuffin consists of a slice of Canadian bacon, a griddle-fried egg, and a slice of American cheese on a toasted and buttered English muffin.
 The round shape of the egg is achieved by cooking it in a ring mold.

 Versions with sausage and chicken instead of Canadian bacon and egg, named respectively Sausage McMuffin and Chicken McMuffin, were released alongside the original.
 The Sausage and Egg McMuffin, a version of the Sausage McMuffin with an egg, is also popular.
 The McGriddles are a variant of the McMuffin with a scrambled egg flap and American cheese between two maple-flavored griddle pancakes, with the same variants as the McMuffin.

 There is also a vegetarian version named "McMuffin Egg & Cheese", in countries like France and Germany.
 Since 2019, it is available all day long in France.